 Fentanyl is a type of opioid that can be difficult to quit because there is a range of unpleasant symptoms of fentanyl withdrawal.
 People who are ready to get clean will likely want to know what they can expect.
-If you’ve recognized the presence of addictive behaviors in yourself or someone you know, this list of symptoms will help you or a loved one become more prepared for the challenges ahead.
+If you’ve recognized the presence of addictive behaviors in yourself or someone you know, Sunflower Wellness Retreat is pleased to provide opioid addiction treatment for our clients.

 Rapid Heart Rate

 One of the more noticeable signs of fentanyl withdrawal is the presence of a rapid and irregular heart rate.
 Like other opioids, fentanyl suppresses the nervous system and lowers the heart rate.
 The body has to work even harder to compensate for the suppressed nervous system, including the heart, and it can take a few days for the heart to adjust back to normal.
 Consequently, the heart beats faster and irregularly because it doesn’t have the suppressive effects to work against.